apparentorder/farssh/README.md

 ### Updating

-To update the FarSSH client, simply re-download the client (see above).

 To update the FarSSH Cloudformation template, select the FarSSH stack in the Cloudformation console, hit "Update" and replace the template using this S3 url: `https://farssh.s3.amazonaws.com/cloudformation/farssh.yaml`